-Offences relating to dishonour of cheques or cheque bounce are dealt in light of the provisions of The Negotiable Instruments (N.I) Act 1881.
+Offences relating to dishonour of cheques or cheque bounce are dealt with in light of the provisions of The Negotiable Instruments (N.I) Act 1881.
 This Act extends to the whole of Bangladesh.
-The Act is considered as a special law, and its provisions shall prevail over any ordinary law.
+The Act is considered a special law, and its provisions shall prevail over any ordinary law.

 Relevant law for Dishonour of Cheques: